Rucatues/E-Commerce-Back-End/README.md

 ## Description

-This application creates a back end for an E-Commerce site using Express.js and Sequelize which interact with a MYSQL database using MYSQL2 package.
+This application creates a back end for an E-Commerce site using Express.js and Sequelize which interact with a MYSQL database using MYSQL2.
 View the walkthrough video for more information on creating the database and models + their associations.
 RESTful routes (tested with insomnia) are used in this application as well.

 ## Video Walkthrough